Misery Business: Critical reception

 "Misery Business" is widely regarded as one of the band's best songs.
-In 2017, NME ranked the song number one on their list of the 10 greatest Paramore songs, and in 2021, Kerrang ranked the song number five on their list of the 20 greatest Paramore songs.
+In 2017, NME ranked the song number one on their list of the 10 greatest Paramore songs; and, in 2021, Kerrang ranked the song number five on their list of the 20 greatest Paramore songs.

 Music video

-The music video was filmed at Reseda High School in Reseda, California.
+The music video was filmed on December 21, 2006 at Reseda High School in Reseda, California.
 Directed by Shane Drake, who also directed Paramore's videos for "Pressure" and "Emergency", it features a band performance at a school.

 The video starts out and has cut scenes of Paramore performing the song with an assortment of "RIOT!"s (a reference to the album's name) in the background all throughout the video.
 At the same time, a girl (Amy Paffrath), presumably the "whore" as subject in the song, ensues terror onto students at a high school.
 She pushes aside cheerleaders, cuts off another girl's braid, further injures a boy in an arm sling, and ruins a relationship between a couple by kissing the boy right in front of the girl.
 In the end, the band members themselves confront her and Williams gives her a taste of her own medicine by taking out her bra inserts and wiping the make-up off her face, thus revealing the girl's true identity and putting an end to her egotistical reign at the high school.

-As of November 2022, the song has 250 million views on YouTube.

 The video was nominated for the "Best Video" award at the Kerrang!
 Awards 2007 but lost to Fall Out Boy's "This Ain't a Scene, It's an Arms Race."

 Fueled by Ramen (FBR+) also released an alternate cut of the video that removes the high school clips and features only performance segments.

-Track listings

-A CD and two 7" singles were released in the UK on June 18, 2008.
-The CD single features a new song, "Stop This Song (Love Sick Melody)", and the two vinyls feature two covers: an electronic remix of "My Hero" by the Foo Fighters, and "Sunday Bloody Sunday" by U2.